 Lobster Newberg is a savoury dish featuring chunks of lobster tail meat.

 The lobster meat is sautéed in clarified butter.
-Cream and egg yolk are then added to the pan to make a sauce, then Madeira (some use Sherry) for flavouring, then cayenne pepper (some sustitute paprika.)
+Cream and egg yolk are then added to the pan to make a sauce, then Madeira (some use sherry) for flavouring, then cayenne pepper (some substitute paprika.)

 Lobster Newberg was reputedly invented by Charles Ranhofer, a chef at Delmonico’s restaurant in New York City in the second half of the 1800s.
 He gives the recipe in his book, The Epicurean.
 (Page 410, recipe 1037).
 He also gives recipes for other seafood prepared in the same method, such as Terrapin (Turtle) à la Newberg (page 423, recipe 1086, ) and Oyster Crabs à la Newberg (Page 403, recipe 1005.)

-The dish was, we are invited to believe, first named after a Ben Wenberg, a successful and wealthy man in the shipping business importing fruit from Cuba to New York.
+The dish was reputedly first named after a Ben Wenberg, a successful and wealthy man in the shipping business importing fruit from Cuba to New York.

 Ranhofer put it on the menu, and named it after Wenberg, “Lobster à la Wenberg.”

 Wenberg, though, was later banned from the Demonico’s restaurants, after being in a brawl in one of them.
 Another version says that Wenberg argued with Ranhofer over something (no details are provided.)
 Whatever the cause, Ranhofer struck Wenberg’s name from the menu by renaming the dish to Lobster à la Newberg or sometimes, Homard à la Newberg.

 Here’s one version of the story, with an unusual variant spelling of “Newberg”: